pavopax/pavopax.github.io/_posts/2013-11-06-big-data-or-magic.md

 > Data analysis is very similar to performing magic.
 With great skill you can pull things together and create the perception of surprising relationships.

-> lack of talent is not just an impediment; it’s a potential source of danger.
+> Lack of talent is not just an impediment; it’s a potential source of danger.

 > Often what’s most interesting isn’t the statistical relationship itself, but the data that was required to find it.